-Public Offering Price Underwriting Discount (1) Proceeds (before expenses) to BofA Finance Per Note \$10.00 \$0.10 \$9.90 Total \$15,450,000,00 \$154.500.00 \$15,205,500,00
+${\bf Underwriting\ Discount}^{(1)}$ Public Offering Price Proceeds (before expenses) to BofA Finance Per Note \$10.00 \$0.10 Total \$

 (1) The underwriting discount is \$0.10 per Note.
-BofA Securities, Inc. ("BofAS"), acting as principal, has agreed to purchase from BofA Finance, and BofA Finance, and BofA Finance has agreed to sell to BofAS, the aggregate principal amount of the Notes set forth above for \$9.90 per Note.
-UBS Financial Services Inc. ("UBS"), acting as a selling agent for sales of the Notes, has agreed to purchase from BofAS, and BofAS has agreed to tell to UBS, all of the Notes for \$9.90 per Note.
+BofA Securities, Inc. ("BofAS"), acting as principal, expects to purchase from BofA Finance, and BofA Finance expects to sell to BofAS, the aggregate principal amount of the Notes set forth above for \$9.90 per Note.
+UBS Financial Services Inc. ("UBS"), acting as a selling agent for sales of the Notes, expects to purchase from BofAS, and BofAS expects to sell to UBS, all of the Notes for \$9.90 per Note.
 UBS will receive an underwriting discount of \$0.10 per Note for each Note it sells in this offering.
-UBS proposes to offer the Notes to the public at a price of \$10.00 per Note.
-For additional information on the distribution of the Notes, see "Supplement to the Plan of Distribution; Role of BofAS and Conflicts of Interest" in this pricing supplement.
+UBS proposes to offer the Notes to the public at a principal social information on the distribution all information on the distribution all information on the distribution and information in the Plan of Distribution; Role of BofAS and Conflicts of Interest" in this pricing supplement.

-The initial estimated value of the Notes is less than the public offering price? he initial estimated value of the Notes as of the Trade Date is \$9.685 per \$10 in Stated Principal Amount.
-See "Summary" beginning on page PS-4 of this pricing supplement, "Risk Factors" beginning on page PS-7 of this pricing supplement and "Structuring the Notes" on page PS-23 of this pricing supplement for additional information.
-The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.
+The initial estimated value of the Notes will be less than the public offering price.
+The initial estimated value of the Notes as of the Trade Date is expected to be between \$9.30 and \$9.80 per \$10 in Stated Principal Amount.
+See "Summary" beginning on page PS-4 of this pricing supplement, "Risk Factors" beginning on page PS-7 of this pricing supplement and "Structuring the Notes" on page PS-22 of this pricing supplement for additional information.
+The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy